Poplicola

 Continue reading...

 If you’re one of the four-or-so frequent readers of this here blog, chances are you also occasionally check out the New York Times op-ed page.
 You may even know the names: Thomas “Friedman’s Just Another Word For Nothing Left to Lose” Friedman, Gail “The Colander” Collins, Nicholas “The Dark Crystal” Kristof, &c.
 Well, I’ve decided to devote a daily feature to these folks, by daily pointing out one line that is either awesome, funny, insightful, intelligent, ridiculous, or utterly divorced from reality.
 I hope you enjoy.
-Today’s is from Roger “Life of the Party” Cohen, who in...
+Today’s is from Thomas “Tommy Boy” Friedman, who in his column...

 Continue reading...